facebook pixel Sikh Weddings - Sikh Traditions, Rituals, Culture and Tips

 Sikh Wedding Day Traditions

-The Chuda ceremony takes place at the bride’s home, where her maternal uncle (mama) or an elder relative ties a set of red and white bangles (chuda) on her wrists.
+The Chuda ceremony or chooda ceremony takes place at the bride’s home, where her maternal uncle (mama) or an elder relative ties a set of red and white bangles (chuda) on her wrists.
 The chuda symbolizes her marital status and is believed to bring good luck.

 Sehra Bandi